-Sheet Pan Sesame Chicken and Veggies is perfect for meal prep and an easy weeknight dinner.
-One pan makes clean up a breeze!
+This Sheet Pan Sesame Chicken and Veggies recipe is perfect for meal prep and an easy weeknight dinner.
+The best part is that it is done in just 30 minutes!

 Ingredients

-- Coconut aminos or soy sauce- I prefer coconut aminos as they have less sodium.
+- Coconut aminos or soy sauce.
+I prefer coconut aminos as they have less sodium but either will work.

 Variations

-This recipe uses chicken breasts, however, steak or shrimp would also be delicious in this recipe.
+Steak or shrimp would be great substitutes for the chicken.
 Instead of broccoli and red bell pepper, you could use snap peas, mushrooms, zucchini or bok choy.

 Similar Recipes